ouzozcn/ouzozcn/README.md

 - 💬 You can ask me about any **product, user experience and user interface design questions.**

 - 📫 Do you have an idea that I can contribute?
-Let's drop a message **oguz@idesignuix.com**
+Let's drop a message.

 - ⚡ Fun fact **I like to write with Braille alphabet**.